wwalery/DBSeeder/README.md

 Short QA:

-> Why don't seed data via SQL and Flyway/Liquidbase/etc?<br>
+> Why don't seed data via SQL and Flyway/Liquidbase/etc?

 Data changing via SQL is enough for you for the project to start, but after a while, it's not very convenient to analyze a lot of SQLs to understand the last data state

-> It's much simpler for me to do the same via SQL<br>
+> It's much simpler for me to do the same via SQL

 Maybe, but usually slightly simpler to create/update CSV than write SQL for the same

-> Why INSERT/UPDATE only, but not DELETE?<br>
+> Why INSERT/UPDATE only, but not DELETE?

 A: Because DELETE is a more sensitive operation than others.
 So it's better to remove unnecessary rows from CSV and create an SQL script to remove the same rows from DB